 1. CIPHR HR Software

 Human resource is one area in which technology is helping to reduce the strain of excessive admin and improve employee engagement.
 CIPHR HR Software is one of the market leaders, offering an employee self-service portal for holiday and absence requests, as well as fast and secure access to their core employee data on a range of devices.
-Other features include payroll management, e-recruiting and on-boarding and a learning management system, all of which is fully customisable to feel like part of your organisation and help to enhance your employer brand.
+Other features include payroll management, e-recruiting, and onboarding, and a learning management system, all of which are fully customizable to feel like part of your organization and help to enhance your employer brand.
 From leave management software to payroll software, all can ensure faster task management.

 Ever-note is a note-taking app that has been a staple of productivity lists for years.
 Ideas can be generated in the most unlikely of places, and the Ever-note mobile app allows you to capture notes by writing, recording audio, taking photos, uploading PDFs, or sketching digitally

-But it’s real standout feature is arguably its image lookup – search for a word or phrase and it’ll not only search your notes, messages and text files, but also in your images.
+But it’s real standout feature is arguably its image lookup – search for a word or phrase and it’ll not only search your notes, messages, and text files but also in your images.
 If, for instance, you’ve taken pictures of cars as part of a project, simply searching for the keyword ‘cars’ will bring up all mentions and images of cars on your device.
-Ever note puts an end to endless scrolling.
+Every note puts an end to endless scrolling.

 3. Rescue Time